rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And great fear came upon the whole church and upon all who heard of these things. ^0511

 Now many signs and wonders were regularly done among the people by the hands of the apostles.
-And they were all together in Solomon’s Portico. ^0512
+And they were all together in Solomon's Portico. ^0512

 None of the rest dared join them, but the people held them in high esteem. ^0513